oblac/jodd-site/content/madvoc/6+default-results.md

     }
 ~~~~~

 First action is mapped to the `/hello.chain.html`.
-After the execution
-of this action finishes, *Madvoc* will continue to the next action,
-`/hello.link.html`.
-When the send action is invoked, it is executed in
-the very same way as it would be if the request would come from the
-outside.
-There is no difference between chained execution and regular
+After the execution of this action finishes, *Madvoc* will continue to the next action, `/hello.link.html`.
+When the send action is invoked, it is executed in the very same way as it would be if the request would come from the outside.
+There is no difference between chained execution and regular one.
-one.

-When chaining, first action may send custom data to the next action by
-setting values in various scopes (request, session, etc).
+When chaining, first action may send custom data to the next action by setting values in various scopes (request, session, etc).

-## No results
+## No results ('NoResult')

-There are situations when data needs to be sent directly to the output
-stream of HTTP response.
-In that case, action method is responsible for
-sending the full response.
+There are situations when data needs to be sent directly to the output stream of HTTP response.
+In that case, action method is responsible for sending the full response.

-## TextResult
+## Text result ('TextResult')

 Allows to simply define text that has to be written back to the output stream: